 a written rebuttal to the allegations and to receive access to all information relative

 to the matter.
-The original form shall be sent to the Dean of Students who shall distribute
+The original form shall be sent to the Director of Student Conduct

-copies to the instructor and the student.
-For cases that do not result in suspension
+who shall distribute copies to the instructor and the student.
+For cases that do not

 It is recommended that both parties maintain notes relative to the details of this initial discussion.